canopas/group-track-android/docs/account-deletion-guide.md

    <img src="./assets/edit_profile.png" alt="Tap Delete Account" width="450" height="900">

 5. If you are an admin of any group, this dialog box will appear.
-You must have to transfer admin rights to another user before deleting your account.\n
+You must have to transfer admin rights to another user before deleting your account.
 Here on click of **Change Admin** button, you will be redirected to the **Settings** screen.

    <img src="./assets/change_admin_dialog.png" alt="Change Admin" width="450" height="900">